ALEX PERULLO

 I am Professor of Anthropology, Global Studies, and Music at Bryant University in the United States.
 My research focuses on music and the creative arts in Africa, Europe, and the United States.
 I am particularly interested in the intersections of law and the arts, such as the creation and enforcement of intellectual property rights throughout much of the contemporary world.

 In 2018 I released a two CD set of 1950s recordings from eastern and central Africa.
 The collection includes 47 songs of both amateur and professional artists, and an 82-page booklet on the history and politics of the region.
 You can learn more about the collection by clicking here.
-In 2015-2016, I received a Fulbright Scholar Award to live and conduct research in London as part of the School of Oriental and African Studies (SOAS), University of London.
-He was also named a Centenary Scholar at SOAS. |

 In addition to my recent articles and reviews, which you can find under Publications, I published two books on African music economies and am currently working on a new manuscript titled, These Rights Are Ours: Ownership, Property, and Law in African Music.
 The project is being completed in conjunction with a five-year fellowship that I received from the Framing the Global project.
 Framing the Global is a partnership between Indiana University's Center for the Study of Global Change and Indiana University Press, and it is being funded by the Andrew W. Mellon Foundation.